pcarleton/draft-carleton-workload-authz-grant/decision-log.md

 ## Decided

-### D15 — -01 is a reduction of -00: what changed and what was only cut (2026-09-10)
+### D15 — Trim down what changed and what was only cut (2026-09-10)
--01 is about a third the length of -00.
-The aim is a document that says only what two implementers have to agree on: the grant, whose keys verify it, and that a workload the authorization server has not seen before is not turned away for that reason.
+Trim to what two implementers have to agree on: the grant, whose keys verify it, and that a workload the authorization server has not seen before is not turned away for that reason.
 Most of the difference is text removed without changing what was decided.
 Four things did change.